The Quiet Place is my offering and my service.

 I look forward to sharing with anyone with whom this resonates and who wishes to travel awhile together.

-With my opening heart,
+Sincerely, with my opening heart,

 Rich.